cranmer/experimentalparticle/content/pages/group.md

   <div class="col-md-8">Brian Kolterman
 <br />
   Thesis: "Observation of the Large Scale Cosmic-Ray Anisotropy at TeV Energies with the Milagro Detector," 2008. <br />
+  Went on to: Theoretical neuroscience at Cold Spring Harbor Laboratory

   </div>
 </div>